25 Best Things to Do in Yosemite National Park

 However, what most don’t know is that the best and most beautiful views on the Four Mile Trail can be reached fairly easily, compared to the trail’s overall difficulty.

-To learn more, I highly recommend reading my thoughts about the trail at both the beginning and near the end to find the best and most beautiful views—and to learn why reaching them isn’t as difficult as it may seem!
+To learn more, I highly recommend reading my thoughts about the trail at both the beginning and near the end to find where the best and most beautiful views are located—and to learn why reaching them isn’t as difficult as it may seem!

 Read My Separate Post: Four Mile Trail